Planning on Retiring in Texas? Here’s Your 2025 Guide to Shining in the Lone Star State

 - Midland

-Retiring in Texas: Making the Move
+Retiring in Texas: Making the Move With PODS

-When you’re ready to move to one of the best places in Texas to retire, enlist the help of PODS to get you there.
-Each move always comes with one month of free storage, so you can take your time packing and loading.
+One month of storage is built into the cost of every move, so you can take your time packing and loading.
 And PODS can even give you suggestions for local packing and loading help to make moving into your new home that much easier.

-Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.
+Editor’s note: Average rent prices were obtained from RentCafe and Zumper; and average home values were obtained from Zillow.
+For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.
+Home values in the millions were rounded to the nearest $100,000.

 Related Articles